zr03/bank-of-eng-risk-monitoring/README.md

 NOTE: If you chose to install poetry locally in your environment (option 3b above), you may need to call poetry through python in which case you replace all instances of `poetry` in the commands above with `python -m poetry`.

+7. To run the app, you will need to install the custom_dash_chat repo into your environment too (this isn't available as a poetry install yet).
+To do this navigate into the top level of the custom_dash_chat folder and run `pip install -e .`

 # Adding dependencies
 To add a dependency to the core group simply run: poetry add 'package name' To add a dependency to one of the custom groups run e.g.: poetry add 'package name' --group dev